george-key/cron-lux/README.md

 	StartCoroutine(SyncBalance());
 ```

+Note: If you get compilation errors in Unity uou will need to go to Settings -> Player and change the Scripting Runtime version to .NET 4.6 equivalent

 # Airdrop / Snapshots

 Latest versions of NEOLux have support for doing snapshots of the blockchain.
 This can be useful for example to find every wallet with a certain token balance at a certain date.